OTTAWA — A timeline of the Meng Wanzhou case, and rising tension between Canada and China.

 Dec.
 22: During a visit to Canadian peacekeepers in Mali, Trudeau says countries around the world are “extremely disturbed” by China’s detention of Spavor and Kovrig.

 Dec.
 24: China’s foreign ministry calls out the U.S., Britain and EU, saying the trio should be condemning Canada for Meng’s arrest.
 Spokeswoman Hua Chunying says Canada should “correct its mistakes” and stop acting at the behest of the United States.
-She says Kovrig and Spavor’s rights are being respected in custody.
+She says Kovrig and Spavor’s rights are being respected while in custody.